mdurmus/Covid-Risks-Prediction/README.md

 ### Customer Benefits
 A model that predicts COVID-19 cases can assist healthcare institutions in disease control and resource management.
 Additionally, it can serve as an informative tool for the overall health of the community.

+## Dashboard Design

+1. Project Summary

+    - In this screen, I am explaining what the application can be used for and what its goal is.

+    - General information about the dataset obtained from Kaggle is provided, including the total number of records and details about the variables.

+    - The last paragraph on the relevant page explains why the project was developed, in other words, I am outlining our customers' requests and expectations from us.

+2. Dataset Features